Alexandra-Vogt/alexandra-vogt.github.io/index.md

 contemplation.
 Hence this blog.

 This blog will also serve to discuss other topics than the aesthetics of assembly language so those of us who are particularly faint of heart do not have to fear.
+My goal is to update it daily, though that unfortunately may not always be possible.

 ___
 ## Diatribes: